High-order uniformly accurate time integrators for semilinear wave equations of Klein-Gordon type in the non-relativistic limit: Quadrature for Banach-space-valued functions

 which completes the proof. \end{proof}

 In the next section, we will need to approximate a double integral of a function of two variables where one of the integrals is continuous, the other discrete.
-The corresponding estimate, combining \eqref{GaussSumEstimX1Banach} and \eqref{GaussEstimX1Banach} is as follows.
+The following lemma combines estimates \eqref{GaussSumEstimX1Banach} and \eqref{GaussEstimX1Banach} in the form required later.